docs/svelte/01-introduction/01-overview.md

 # {@html ...}

-Use `{@html ...}` to inject raw HTML:
+Use `{@html ...}` to inject raw HTML into your component:

 ```svelte